EpsilonSolutions/netscaler-command-reference/docs/responder/responder-action/responder-action.md

 <b>htmlpage</b>
 For respondwithhtmlpage policies, name of the HTML page object to use as the response.
 You must first import the page object.

+<b>responseStatusCode</b>
+HTTP response status code, for example 200, 302, 404, etc. The default value for the redirect action type is 302 and for respondwithhtmlpage is 200
+Minimum value: 100
+Maximum value: 599

+<b>reasonPhrase</b>
+Expression specifying the reason phrase of the HTTP response.
+The reason phrase may be a string literal with quotes or a PI expression.
+For example: "Invalid URL: " + HTTP.REQ.URL

 <b>comment</b>
 Comment.
 Any type of information about this responder action.